dimitrilw/clap-test-rs/README.md

 ```
 from ctr binary :: Calling out to "ctr-asdfblah" with ["arg1", "arg2"]
-hello from executable file 'ctr-asdfblah' :)
+from ctr-asdfblah :: hello from executable file 'ctr-asdfblah' :)
-this file received the args: arg1 arg2
+from ctr-asdfblah :: this file received the args: arg1 arg2

-about to call 'ctr clone AsdfBlah_ITS_ALIVE'
+from ctr-asdfblah :: about to call 'ctr clone AsdfBlah_ITS_ALIVE'
-ctr call starting...
+from ctr-asdfblah :: ctr call starting...

 from ctr binary :: Cloning AsdfBlah_ITS_ALIVE

-...ctr call ended
+from ctr-asdfblah :: ...ctr call ended
-goodbye from executable file 'ctr-asdfblah'  o/
+from ctr-asdfblah :: goodbye from executable file 'ctr-asdfblah'  o/
 ```

 This output shows the ctr binary calling out to the ctr-asdfblah binary,